-Textile processing has benefited from application of Enzymes to markedly reduce environmental impact and improved product quality.
-The principal Enzymes applied in the Textile industry are Hydrolases and Oxidoreductases.
+Textile processing has benefited from the application of enzymes to markedly reduce environmental impact and improved product quality.
+The principal enzymes applied in the Textile industry are Hydrolases and Oxidoreductases.
 The group of Hydrolases includes Amylases, Cellulases and Pectinases.
 Amylases are used to remove starch-based sizes from fabrics after weaving.
-Cellulases have been employed to Enzymatically remove fibrils and fuzz fibres, and also used in the cotton Textile industry.
+Cellulases have been employed to enzymatically remove fibrils and fuzz fibres, and also used in the cotton Textile industry.
 Esterases are also used in partial hydrolysis of synthetic fibre surfaces to improve hydrophilicity and aiding further finishing steps.
-Catalases are also used to remove Hydrogen peroxide after bleaching, which results in huge saving in water consumption.
+Catalases are also used to remove hydrogen peroxide after bleaching, which results in huge saving in water consumption.

 Pectolytic Enzyme with Cellulase Activity